5 Best Bondage Ropes For Shibari

 Oxy Rainbow Silk Kinbaku Rope

-• Beautiful, vibrant colors
+• Beautiful rainbow colors

-• Lightweight and easy to use
+• Lightweight and easy to work with

-• Color variations can be distracting during tying
+• Colors can be confusing when tying

 Oxy Rainbow Silk Kinbaku Rope